-DEPARTMENTAL ADVISORIES: Completion of LIB 065, LIB 066, AND LIB 067, or equivalent experience.
+DEPARTMENTAL ADVISORY: LIB 065.
 LECTURE: 1.5 contact hours per week and LABORATORY: 1.5 contact hours per week.

-Introduction to the application and integration of computer systems in libraries.
-Students will be exposed to a variety of computer applications including online public access catalogs, automated circulation and cataloging systems.
-In addition, students will gain entry-level proficiency in utilizing compact disc technology and in conducting online database searches.
+This class is an introduction to the application and integration of computer systems in libraries.
+Students will be exposed to a variety of computer applications, including online public access catalogs and automated circulation and cataloging systems.
+In addition, students will gain knowledge of Web 2.0 applications and emerging technology that could be used in libraries.
+Associate Degree Applicable